 Other payment options

-If none of the IRS relief programs is the right fit for your situation, you do have other payment options.
+If none of the IRS relief programs are the right fit for your situation, you do have other payment options.
 Bank loans, including personal loans or even credit cards, make it possible to pay off back taxes.
 Some business owners even prefer this method.
 They may pay taxes with a credit card for the credit card rewards, but then they pay the card’s balance off quickly to avoid interest payments.

 The bottom line